mjhea0/thinkful-mentor/python/regex/practice.md

 ## Assignment: Data Cleansing with Regular Expressions

-Your assignment is simple: Using Sublime's **Find and Replace** tool and regular expressions, turn *sloppy_data.txt* -
+Your assignment is simple: Using Sublime's **Find and Replace** facilities along with regular expressions, turn *sloppy_data.txt*-

 ```
 1   Russia   7,762,602   2011   45.40%[2]